Germanic and Slavic Languages and Literatures Major, B.A.–Central European Studies Concentration

 Central European courses range from basic language instruction to advanced research in the cultures of Poland, Ukraine, the Czech Republic, and their regional neighbors.
 These offerings focus on modern literature, film and new media, visual art, and cultural theory.
 Courses situate Central European subject matter within its broadest global contexts.
 Carolina also offers for rising sophomores and beyond an extensive portfolio of study abroad options in Eastern and Central Europe.

-Carolina’s Central European program offers a thorough and rigorous education in small personal college-like classes.
+Carolina’s Central European program offers a thorough and rigorous education in small seminars where students are able to receive individualized attention from faculty members.
 Students are closely mentored for a variety of exciting career paths.
 Some go on to graduate or professional schools such as law or medical school.
 Others start their professional careers in sectors like banking and business, education, government, IT, journalism, law, military or civil service, non-governmental organizations, non-profits, policy think tanks, start-ups, research labs, and more.

 Student Learning Outcomes